radioxoma/heval/README.md

 ### Mac OS X

 Download *dmg* file (Apple Disk Image with 64-bit *Heval.app*) from the [releases page](https://github.com/radioxoma/heval/releases/latest/).
 Unpack *Heval.app* from *dmg*.
-Application unsigned, so warning "*macOS cannot verify the developer of "Heval"*" will appear if you try to run it.
+Application unsigned, so warning "*macOS cannot verify the developer of 'Heval'*" will appear if you try to run it.
 You can overcome this in one of two ways:

 * Press <kbd>Control</kbd> and simultaneously click on unpacked *Heval.app*.
 Click *Open* in appeared context menu.
 Click *Open* in appeared window
 * Run in terminal `xattr -dr com.apple.quarantine "Heval.app"`.
 Now "Heval" can be run by click